 - Quit System Preferences.

 That’s the long way to get rid of startup items.
 There is a much quicker way that I prefer to use.
-CleanMyMac X has a tool that will quickly remove startup items.
+CleanMyMac X has a tool that will quickly remove startup programs on Catalina.
 Here’s how to use it.